kodeFant/dev-bootcamp/YelpCamp/readme.md

 * Prevent user from adding a comment if not signed in
 * Add links to navbar
 * Show/hide auth links correctly

+##Refactor the Routes
+* Use Express router to reorganize all routes

+##Users + Comments
+* Associate users and comments
+* Save author's name to a comment automatically

+#Users + Campgrounds
+* Prevent an unauthenticated user from creating a campground
+* Save username+id to newly created campground